What is Shared Responsibility Model? – Explained

 Owing to the vast and complex nature of public cloud infrastructure, the service provider needs to take care of the security, management, and maintenance of several components, including:

-• Virtualization layer: Public clouds are widely popular for their flexibility and customization that makes user’s life simpler.
-But such flexibility demands extreme virtualization, automation, and orchestration whose responsibility lies with the cloud service provider.
+• Virtualization layer: Public clouds are widely popular for their flexibility and customization, simplifying users’ lives.
+But such flexibility demands extreme virtualization, automation, and orchestration, whose responsibility lies with the cloud service provider.

 Are there any best practices for shared responsibility cloud security?

 A public cloud system is a complex system that generally requires security intervention from both sides, i.e., cloud providers & users.
-There are no set rules to follow, but there are a few best practices that can help enrich better security.
+There are no set rules to follow, but a few best practices can help enrich better security.
 It includes:

 • SLAs: As the user responsibility is different for each cloud service model and provider, users need to understand & refer to the SLAs they have with their cloud vendors.
-This helps in reducing redundancies, assumptions and misunderstandings that might present security threats.
+This helps reduce redundancies, assumptions, and misunderstandings that might present security threats.

-• Data: The user is completely responsible for every data in the system thus they need to place proper data security policies.
-Classification & categorization for data along with creating proper authorization for each data set at every level enhances security.
+• Data: The user is entirely responsible for every data in the system; thus, they need to place proper data security policies.
+Classification & categorization for data and creating proper authorization for each data set at every level enhance security..

 • Credentials: Who can access what is completely user responsibility.
 So, defining and securing accessibility via credentials is important.